sjtuwrk/SunwayMR/README.md

 * After the SunwayMR project is inspected, it will be opened in whole.

-* Now, we have provided application demos videos.
+* Now, we have provided application demos videos in the demo file of the project.

 ## Dependencies